sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

 ## [libinput-gestures](https://wiki.archlinux.org/index.php/Libinput#libinput-gestures)

-libinput-gestures only support swipe of 3 or 4 fingers and pinch, however, it's enough.
+Libinput-gestures only support swipe of 3 or 4 fingers and pinch, however, it's enough.

+You need to install `libinput-gestures` package, and add yourself to group `input`.

-my configure file is like this (I remove the comment parts):
+My configure file is like this (I remove the comment parts):

 ```sh
 gesture swipe up 3      _internal ws_up